pikkertechnology/NaiveBayes/README.md

 ## Train

-The train endpoint is ```localhost:8080/train```.
-In the body there are 2 expected fields:
+The train (POST) endpoint is ```localhost:8080/train```.
+In the request body there are 2 expected fields:
-1. **file** - the file itself
+1. **file** - the file for training
 2. **class** - the class that the file should be classified as

-The answer is either `Model successfully trained and data saved!` or an error message.
+The response is either `Model successfully trained and data saved!` or an error message.

 ## Predict

+The predict (POST) endpoint is ```localhost:8080/predict```.
+In the request body there is 1 expected field:
+1. **file** - the file that's class is predicted

+The response is either the predicted class or an error message.